oncxzy/TikTok-Upload-Method/README.md

 8\.
 We STRONGLY Reccomend Using A High Quality Scenepack And Or Using Topaz Video Ai To Raise Your Videos Quality

 9\.
 We Do NOT Own Any Files In The ```ffmpeg``` Folder, All Files In That Folder Are From ```https://www.gyan.dev/ffmpeg/builds/``` And We Do NOT Take Ownership For Any Copyright Issues

+10\.
+The Caption Automatically Adds ```Upload Method: @oncxzy``` At The End Of Your Caption Because I Like To Watch Peoples Videos That Used My Upload Method.
+If You Dont Want This, Remove It Via The Source Code, As I Forgot To Add An In-App Setting/Switch For It.